max-power/llm_specs/README.md

 # LLMSpecs

-LLMSpecs is a lightweight Ruby interface for fetching and caching large language model (LLM) specifications from the [Parsera API](https://llmspecs.parsera.org).
+LLMSpecs is a lightweight Ruby interface for fetching large language model (LLM) specifications from the [Parsera API](https://llmspecs.parsera.org).
 It provides a simple, efficient way to access model metadata with built-in caching and query support.